DataBiosphere/cgp-deployment/README.md

 * make sure you know what region you're running in (e.g. `us-west-2`)
 * decide whether you want to create an instance for development or production as it might impact the size and therefore the cost of the host virtual machine
-* find out whether your host virtual machine will have you favorite editor installed
+* find out whether your favorite editor is installed on host virtual machine
-* be sure to know how to create a static IP address for your virtual machine (AWS calls this _Elastic IP address_)
+* be sure to know how to create a static IP address for your virtual machine (AWS calls this _Elastic IP_)
 * you will be asked to provide an host domain that points to your EC2 instance; at the time installation all you need is a name (i.e., the domain does not need to exist)
 *

-### Starting an AWS VM
+### Launch an instance of a AWS EC2 virtual machine (VM)

-Use the AWS console or command line tool to create a host.
-For example:
+Use the AWS console or command line tool to create a host virtual machine.
+We will refer to this as the host VM throughout the rest of the documentation.
+Ultimately the performace and size of the VM depends on the traffic you expect.
+For example the following specification has worked well for a small-scale production environment:

 * Ubuntu Server 16.04
 * r4.xlarge
 * 250GB disk

-We will refer to this as the host VM throughout the rest of the documentation.
-It will run the Docker containers for all of the components listed below.
+In `prod` mode the installation will run the Docker containers for all of the components listed below.

+For development work the following specifications have worked well in the past:
+* Ubuntu Server 16.04
+* m5.xlarge
+* 80 GB disk

+In `dev` mode Docker containers will be built from source and the VM will run them during testing.

 You should make a note of your security group name and ID and ensure you can connect via ssh.